How to Join a Union

 (i) is or proposes to become, or seek to induce any other person to become, a member, officer or representative of a trade union or participate in the promotion, formation or administration of a trade union.

-There are some detailed and formal legal steps to follow and a union organizer will assist you with those requirements.
+The basics of aren't hard.
+(There are some formal legal steps to follow, but a union organizer will help you with them.)

 Contact us in confidence today about how you can get a union at your workplace.